What if you could hire faster and better? What if you could get new employees job-ready in half the time?

 Learning and Development (L&D) is a big part of HR as well.
 New hires need to learn about the company and get up to speed with their departments.
 Existing employees need to constantly update their skills and knowledge, as well as acquire new ones to move along their career paths.

-Therefore, you need to be able to organize and manage learning within a company.
+Therefore, you need to be able to organize and manage the learning process within a company.
 Learning management systems can help you with it by providing you tools for:

 - Course creation and administration